garden mulch ideas

 Image Source: aces.edu

-These inorganic mulches offer several advantages, such as adding aesthetics to your garden or landscape, enabling your soil to retain moisture, and weed control.
+The organic mulches provide you with the following benefits: adding aesthetics to your garden or landscape, soil moisture retention and weed control.

 1. Rubber Mulch